 History of Gay and Lesbian Life in Milwaukee, Wisconsin - People - Bios

-Gregg Fitzpatrick
+Gregg Howard Fitzpatrick

 Born: